 - The property meets this requirement if it has achieved one of the following standards.
-The property must be no more than five years old to quality under this option. - o BREEAM New Construction - o In compliance with California Green Building Standards Code (CALGreen) - o Green Globes for New Construction - o LEED BD+C: Core and Shell - o LEED BD+C: New Construction and Major Renovation
+The property must be no more than five years old to qualify under this option. - o BREEAM New Construction - o In compliance with California Green Building Standards Code (CALGreen)

+- o Green Globes for New Construction

+- o LEED BD+C: Core and Shell

+- o LEED BD+C: New Construction and Major Renovation

-- Submit the results of an outside water audit or assessment for systems that includes at minimum the sections listed above, or, - Submit the results of an internal water audit or assessment that includes at minimum the sections listed above.
+- Submit the results of an outside water audit or assessment for systems under management control that includes at minimum the sections listed above, or, - Submit the results of an internal water audit or assessment for areas under management control that includes at minimum the sections listed above.